ibm-cloud-docs/EventStreams/eventstreams158.md

 ## {{site.data.keyword.messagehub}} metrics details
 {: #metric_details}

-The following tables describe the metrics provided by {{site.data.keyword.messagehub}}.
+The following tables describe the specific metrics provided by {{site.data.keyword.messagehub}} for each plan.